mandelsoft/spiff/README.md

 contains: true
 ```

-The function `contains` also works on strings to look for sub strings.
+The function `contains` also works on strings to look for sub strings or maps to look for a key.
+In those cases the element must be a string.

 e.g.: